SpektraSystems/Lift-and-Shift-Applications-to-Azure/Hands-on-Lab.md

 3. After clicking on go button, it will open a new tab in your browser and search for **config.json** and open it.
    ![The Select Top 1000 rows menu item is highlighted.](images/config1.png 'Select Top 1000')

 4. Copy the below code and paste it in **config.json** file and it will save automattically.
-Please remember to change your password in connection string otherwise it will not connect with your SQL server.
+Please make sure to change your password in connection string otherwise it will not connect with your SQL Database.
   ![The Select Top 1000 rows menu item is highlighted.](images/sonnection.png 'Select Top 1000')

 ``` "ConnectionStrings": {